 FODMAP Intolerance vs. Gluten Sensitivity: How to Tell Which One You Have

-This post walks through the difference, what the studies actually show, and how to test it on yourself.
+This post walks through the difference, what the studies show, and how to test it for yourself.
 One thing up front: celiac disease is a real autoimmune condition, and that part of the story is not something to self-diagnose.

-Three different things that all look the same from the outside
+Three conditions that look the same from the outside

-From the outside, "bread makes me feel bad" can mean three very different things.
+"Bread makes me feel bad" can mean three distinct things.

 Celiac disease.
-An autoimmune disorder.
-Your immune system responds to gluten by attacking the lining of your small intestine.
+An autoimmune disorder in which the immune system responds to gluten by attacking the lining of the small intestine.
 Johns Hopkins Medicine describes it as an autoimmune disease in genetically predisposed people, where gluten exposure damages the villi (the tiny absorptive bumps in the small intestine).
 Long-term, untreated celiac increases risk of nutrient deficiencies, bone disease, and other autoimmune conditions.
-Diagnosis involves blood antibody testing followed by an endoscopic biopsy of the small intestine, and it has to be done while you're still eating gluten.
-If you go gluten-free first, the tests stop working.
+Diagnosis involves blood antibody testing followed by an endoscopic biopsy of the small intestine, and it has to be done while gluten is still in the diet.
+Going gluten-free first makes the tests unreliable.

 Non-celiac gluten sensitivity (NCGS).
 A diagnosis of exclusion.
 Celiac and wheat allergy have both been ruled out, but the person still reports feeling better without gluten-containing foods.
 The Celiac Disease Foundation describes the symptom picture: bloating, abdominal pain, diarrhea, brain fog, headaches, fatigue.
 The mechanism is unclear.
 Researchers have proposed several candidates, and one of them is that the culprit isn't gluten at all.

 FODMAP intolerance.
-Your gut reacts to fermentable carbohydrates like fructans, lactose, and polyols.
+The gut reacts to fermentable carbohydrates like fructans, lactose, and polyols.
 Wheat is one of the biggest sources of fructans in the typical Western diet.
 Onion and garlic are among the most fructan-dense common ingredients.
-If fructans are your trigger, wheat-based meals and onion-or-garlic-heavy meals tend to be what expose it, especially at larger portions.
+When fructans are the trigger, wheat-based meals and onion-or-garlic-heavy meals tend to be what expose it, especially at larger portions.
 Gluten has nothing to do with it.

 The first one needs a doctor.
 The other two are where things get interesting.